cea-hpc/modules/doc/source/module.rst

  this path has been enabled in variable :envvar:`<VAR>`.
 A colon separates the two parts of the pair.

+ An element of a path-like variable is added to the reference counter variable as soon as it is added more than one time.
+When an element of a path-like variable is not found in the reference counter variable, it means this element has only be added once to the path-like variable.

+ When an empty string is added as an element in the path-like variable, it is added to the reference counter variable even if added only once to distinguish between an empty path-like variable and a path-like variable containing an empty string as single element.

  .. only:: html

     .. versionadded:: 4.0

     .. versionchanged:: 5.0
        Variable renamed from ``<VAR>_modshare`` to ``__MODULES_SHARE_<VAR>``

+    .. versionchanged:: 5.0
+       Elements are added to the reference counter variable only if added more than one time in the relative path-like variable

 .. envvar:: _LMFILES_